openshift/installer/docs/user/azure/install_upi_azuremag.md

 ```
 #### Finish Cluster Configuration

+Wait 10 minutes for the nodes to requst cluster membership and then run the following.

 After the script completes configure kubeconfig, join the work nodes, edit the registry operator, and launch the web console.

 ```bash